tsteffek/Ergogen-V4-Migration-Guide/README.md

 Here we have a little example that forms a 2-key board, complete with case and pcb.

-If you're looking for something I didn't cover in "Necessary Steps", your best bet will be to check out the other examples at the bottom, this will just be the steps I discovered so far in action.
+If you're looking for something I didn't cover in "Necessary Steps", your best bet will be to check out the other examples in [Other Examples & Thanks](#other-examples--thanks), this will just be the steps I discovered so far in action.

 ### Units